ozgur93/ozgur93/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning about Data Science
 - 🔭 I’m currently working on Python and SQL
+- 📫 How to reach me: ozgurcagdas23@gmail.com